famchiyaque/Automata_IDMC/README.md

 false.
 ```

-the above format should be used to test custom input, and always starting state a:
+the above format should be used to test custom input, and always starting state a:<br>
     ['char', 'char', 'char', etc.]

 <!-- ### Prolog Time Complexity